Octan-Labs/Reputation-scoring/README.md

 Preliminary ranking concepts:
 - A node means an account (or public address) on a blockchain.
 It may be a personal account or a contract address.
 - An edge indicates one or many directed transactions from account A to account B.
-- A (directed) graph consists of nodes and edges, presenting transactions among accounts.
+- A (directed) graph consists of nodes and edges, presenting onchain transactions among accounts, i.e their inter-relationships.

-Reputation Ranking System (RRS) typically computes reputation scores or ranking scores of all accounts in a blockchain graph.
+Reputation Ranking System (RRS) typically computes reputation scores or ranking scores of all accounts in a blockchain-based transactional graph.
 Octan defines three following schemas when computing reputation scores:
 - *Global Reputation or Global Ranking* considers all acounts and transactions on a blockchain, for example, entirely on Ethereum (more than 200 million accounts and multi-billions of transactions between them since the genesis block).
 However, due to limitation in computing resources, we may restrict to most recently blocks within a deterministic timeframe, for instance, a range of all blocks from 00:00:01' Jan 1st, 2020 to 24:00:00' October 30st, 2022.
 Global ranking score represents reputation or importance measurement of an account in the entire blockchain network.
 - *Local/Category Reputation* considers subgraphs, i.e. sets of acounts and transactions filtered by specific (localized) criteria, for example, all transactions belonging to a token-contract (e.g. USDT), all accounts and transactions going throught Uniswap protocol or participating in DeFi markets.
 Local ranking score represents reputation or importance measurement of an account within a subspace of a blockchain network (currently, Octan consifers 5 subspace categories: DeFi, DAO, NFT, gamefi, socialfi).